cmordinibluhm/pic_10_c_final_project/readme.md

 STL I didn't make use of STL containers but I did make use of special Qt containers.
 Instead of std::vector<T> I used QVector<QPointF> to store a collection of vertices for a QGraphicsPolygonItem.
 Each QPointF stores an x and a y value.

-Of oourse, I used git a lot and learned a lot about it, mostly from when things went wrong and I had to look through stackoverflow to figure out how to fix what I'd messed up.
+Of course, I used git a lot and learned a lot about it, mostly from when things went wrong and I had to look through Stack Overflow to figure out how to fix what I'd messed up.
 I'm now comfortable with enough commands and conventions that it isn't a burden to use git.
 In fact, it is enjoyable and helpful.
 I also learned some markdown and got to experiment a bit with that.

 #### What's Next?